 I have had an interesting year this year trying to sell a home for a seller that had bought there home for sale by owner a few years ago with very easy to get into seller financing.
 They thought they could do better “on there own” and this is what they got.

 They purchased a home for about 35k more than it was worth.
-(You should ask your Realtor to run com parables for you) and they got wrote up into a contract that was impossible to get out of.
-They got wrote into a 5 year balloon meaning they needed to pay it off in 5 years.
+(You should ask your Realtor to run comparables for you) and they got written up into a contract that was impossible to get out of.
+They got written into a 5-year balloon meaning they needed to pay it off in 5 years.
 Well that is good and well if:

 1. The property is finance-able